Why Join NCACPA?

 - Any person who is currently enrolled in a college or university and is pursuing study in an accounting-related field, including an MBA.

-- Any Associate or Fellow member who returns to school for the purpose of pursing an advanced degree may elect the student member status for dues billing purposes, but shall retain entitlement to all member benefits and services.
+- Any Associate or CPA member who returns to school for the purpose of pursing an advanced degree may elect the student member status for dues billing purposes, but shall retain entitlement to all member benefits and services.

 - Student membership shall continue until the person no longer meets the qualifications for student membership or until a college graduate is employed, but no longer than one year from his/her graduation date.